IgorGiuliano/IgorGiuliano/README.md

 # About me

    🚶🏻‍♂️  My name is Igor Giuliano, I'm 21 years old.

    🏡  I’m from São Paulo, Brazil.

-   👨🏻‍🎓  Computer Engineering at Centro Universitário SENAC - 7th semester.
+   👨🏻‍🎓  Computer Engineering at Centro Universitário SENAC - 8th semester.

-   💻  I’m currently working at SENAC as Junior RPA Developer.
+   💻  I’m currently working at SENAC as Junior Developer.

    📤  2023 Goals: Work with NodeJS, JavaScript and TypeScript.